How Bail Bonds Work in California

 • Attorney clients

 Any additional charges or fees may come from the bail bonds company.
-Although such charges are generally small and many agencies tend to incorporate all of their fees within the 10% of the non-refundable fee.
+Although such charges are generally small and many California bail agencies tend to incorporate all of their fees within the 10% of the non-refundable fee.
 However, there may be fees for paperwork, bounty hunters or other expenses.
+Try the calculator below to get a better understanding of how bail bonds work in California and what the costs are.

 Bail Bond Loan Premium Fees Calculator